SerJosh/oaks-taverners-cricket-club/README.md

 ![Color scheme image](documentation/color-scheme.png)

-The colors I have used are very simple.
+The colours I have used are very simple.
 I have used Dark Green (#006400) to stand out from the other color of white, but mostly to represent the scenic grounds Ireland has to offer aswell as the color of greenery represented on cricket feilds.
-And the simple color of White (#FFFFFF) which is what cricketers clothes colors are, its simple enough, as the page naturally comes in white, and so do the clothes!
+And the simple colour of White (#FFFFFF) which is what cricketers clothes colours are, its simple enough, as the page naturally comes in white, and so do the clothes!

 ### Wireframes